Immigration Act of 1990: Diversity Immigrant Visas

 In addition, the SOS keeps track of age, occupation, education, etc. of all immigrants obtaining this visa.
 The selection of qualifying applicants is random.
 Someone approved and granted a visa has family unification extend to such visa holders.
 Children and spouses are eligible for permanent residency.
 The policy, notably, positively affected displaced Tibetans from 1991 to 1994, who were given 1,000 visas per year.

-Comments from the Bush Administration

-George Bush: "S. 358 accomplishes what this Administration sought from the outset of the immigration reform process: a complementary blending of our tradition of family reunification with increased immigration of skilled individuals to meet our economic needs."

-"Today I am pleased to sign S. 358, the 'Immigration Act of 1990'—the most comprehensive reform of our immigration laws in 66 years."

-"Immigration reform began in 1986 with an effort to close the 'back door' on illegal immigration through enactment of the 1986 Immigration Reform and Control Act (IRCA).
-Now, as we open the 'front door' to increased legal immigration, I am pleased that this Act also provides needed enforcement authority."

-"I am also pleased to note that this Act facilitates immigration not just in numerical terms, but also in terms of basic entry rights of those beyond our borders.
-S. 358 revises the politically related 'exclusion grounds' for the first time since their enactment in 1952."

 Non-immigrant visas

 Controversy over the immigration act of 1990 stemmed mostly from the expansion of green cards for foreign laborers and new limits on access to temporary visas such as the H-1B visa for visiting scholars.
 A bulletin released by the Stanford University News Service in Sept.
 1991 claims that "Stanford, and other universities, will have to do more paperwork to hire short-term visiting professors and researchers under the H-1 visa program."

 The bill also introduced a cap of 65,000 per year to H-1B and excluded nurses, entertainers, athletes, and artists from qualifying.
 Another short term visa is "D" category nonimmigrants who work "aboard sea or air carriers or as longshore workers" to which more constraints were also added to their ability to obtain visas.

 However, it also created new categories of nonimmigrant visas.
 The O and P categories were for extraordinarily skilled foreigners in the realm of entertainment, athletics, science, etc. Their admittance depended upon "consultation with the appropriate unions", usually who are asking them to the U.S. and their time allowed here depended on how long the event/activity they were participating in lasted.